m4lvin/modal-tableau-interpolation/README.md

 - What *are* the nodes in the tableau?
 Concretely: lists, multisets or sets?
 Finite?
   This matters for the claim that "complexity goes down" / termination.

+## See also

+- <https://github.com/m4lvin/tablean> A formalization of the same method in Lean.
+Only covering Basic Modal Logic at this time.

 ## Related work

 - Rajeev Goré and Florian Widmann (2009): An Optimal On-the-Fly Tableau-Based Decision Procedure for PDL-Satisfiability.